 Podcast topics and formats are covered more in-depth in the How to Start a Podcast step-by-step guide here.

-According to Forbes the Covid-19 pandemic induced lockdowns have pushed up internet usage by almost 70%, this means that people are not only at home but they are also consuming more content and this means that more content is being demanded.
-The past few months have seen a surge in content on social media and while more traditional forms of income generation like brick-and-mortar retail stores have suffered, content creators have been busy this whole time, trying to cater to the demands of their followers online.
+There’s been a surge in the content on social media and while more traditional forms of income generation like brick-and-mortar retail stores have suffered, content creators have been busy this whole time, trying to cater to the demands of their followers online.

 How to make a podcast?